Intermittent motion behavior during large-scale, high-crowd events increases the risk of disease transmission.

 What is the typical movement behavior of visitors to large events, such as concerts, and what does this mean for the risk of spreading infectious diseases like COVID-19?
 A group of researchers from the Institute of Informatics at the University of Amsterdam, together with an epidemiologist from the University of Utrecht, set out to study the question using data from events held in a large stadium. from Amsterdam.
 Their findings were published in the journal Nature Scientific Reports.

 Following the outbreak of the COVID-19 pandemic, governments around the world responded with social distancing measures, including canceling events involving the gathering of large crowds.
 While it is intuitively clear that events involving crowds pose a high level of risk for the spread of an infectious disease like COVID-19, a lot depends on how the events are organised. comment people move in crowds.
-Despite a great deal of scientific research on crowd dynamics and human mobility over the past few decades, surprisingly little is known about human movement in the specific context of large-scale, high-traffic events.
+Despite a great deal of scientific research on crowd dynamics and human mobility over the past few decades, surprisingly little is known regarding human movement in the specific context of large-scale, high-traffic events.

 Intermittent model